Transport in China: Airports

 In 2007 China had 467 airports.
 Of China's major airports, Beijing Capital International Airport (PEK), located 27 km northeast of central Beijing, has the greatest flow of passengers annually and is the second busiest in the world.

 Shanghai has the 2nd largest amount of air traffic in China through its two airports combined, the Shanghai Pudong International Airport (PVG), which is located 30 km southeast of central Shanghai, and Shanghai Hongqiao International Airport (SHA), which is located 13 km west of central Shanghai.
 Both are under control of the Shanghai Airport Authority.

 The new Guangzhou Baiyun International Airport (CAN), which opened in August 2004 and is located 28 km from downtown Guangzhou.

-Other major airports are located at Chengdu, Chongqing, Dalian, Hangzhou, Harbin, Hohhot, Kunming, Qingdao, Shenyang, Tianjin, Urumqi, Xiamen, and Xi'an.
+Other major airports are located at Hong Kong, Chengdu, Chongqing, Dalian, Hangzhou, Harbin, Hohhot, Kunming, Qingdao, Shenyang, Tianjin, Urumqi, Xiamen, and Xi'an.

 China is served both by numerous major international flights to most countries of the world and a host of domestic regional airlines.
 Air traffic within mainland China is often connected through Beijing, Shanghai or Guangzhou.
 They are, respectively, the main hubs for Air China, China Eastern Airlines and China Southern Airlines.
 In 2003 China's civil aviation sector carried nearly 2.2 million tons of freight and 126.3 trillion passenger/kilometers.

 Passenger flights to Taiwan and other places under administration of the Republic of China must follow special rules.
 Flights between mainland China and Hong Kong International Airport (HKG) and Macao International Airport (MFM) are considered international.

 China, however, is planning to build a new airport in Nagqu, Tibet in 2011.
 It will surpass Qamdo Bangda Airport as being the world's highest airport once completed.

-China is also currently in the process of constructing the new Beijing Daxing International Airport, which is scheduled to be completed and operational by 2019.
-It will become the country's biggest airport with nine runways and it will become the World's busiest airport by international passenger traffic surpassing Heathrow Airport and will have more passengers than Atlanta, which is currently the world's busiest airport.